-On Instagram, it’s about quality rather quantity.
-This doesn’t mean that you should post once a month, but you can post 3-4 times a week and still get great results, unlike Twitter where you should post several times a day.
+On Instagram, it’s about quality rather than quantity.
+This doesn’t mean that you should post once a month, but you can post 3-4 times a week and still get great results, unlike Twitter, where you should post several times a day.

 Looking for teenagers?
 They’re all here!
 This highly-visual platform boasts a largely younger demographic.
 If your company targets this demographic, this is the place to be.

-For businesses, the main content formats are stories, vertical format posts, that can contain both images and videos.
+For businesses, the main content formats are stories, and vertical format posts, which can contain images and videos.
 This is the place for vibrant and colorful posts that users can interact with.
 You can share links to your blog posts and your website as well that users can access by swiping up.

 Snapchat isn’t as universal as the social media platforms mentioned above.
 If you are targeting a young demographic, it can be a great tool for getting them to notice your brand.

-Last but not least, the timing of your posts have a great impact on your social media marketing strategy success.
+Last but not least, the timing of your posts has a great impact on your social media marketing strategy’s success.
 The optimal timing will be based on your audience report.
-If you are targeting people who work nine-to-five jobs, the optimal time might be before work hour and the last hour of the working day.
-If you are targeting a younger audience later hours might work.
+If you are targeting people who work nine-to-five jobs, the optimal time might be before work hours and the last hour of the working day.
+If you are targeting a younger audience, later hours might work.
 It all depends on the demographic you are targeting.
 The more you post on social media, the better you will get to know your audience.

 Whether you’re building your social media strategy for the first time or updating yours for 2024, the tips mentioned above will help you to better connect with your audience across different platforms.
 Make sure to constantly track your progress and watch out for possible improvements.